Our SEND Co-Ordinator is Mrs H Jefferies.

 - To promote effective partnerships and involve outside agencies when appropriate.

-The SEN Code of Practice (2014) states that a child has a special educational need if they:
+The SEND Code of Practice (2014) states that a child has a special educational need if they:

 - have a significantly greater difficulty in learning than the majority of others of the same age; or